Council is about to start consulting with the community on the Annual Plan 2022/2023.

-This year key issues are around requests for additional funding from the Wairoa Community Centre and Wairoa Museum.
-If Council continues to fund these two vital community assets at the current level, the rates increase would remain at an average increase of about 8.2%, as indicated in the 2021-31 Long-Term Plan.
+“We are particularly asking for your input around requests for additional funding from the Wairoa Community Centre and Wairoa Museum.
+If Council continues to fund these two vital community assets at the same level as we currently are, the rates increase would remain at an average increase of about 8.2%, as indicated in the 2021-31 Long-Term Plan.

-If the community indicate they have an appetite to increase funding to cover increased costs for these important community facilities, that could result in an average rate increase of around 9.5% for the coming year.
+“We need to hear from our community so you can tell us if you have an appetite to increase funding to these important community facilities, in line with their increased costs, which would result in an average rate increase of around 9.5% for the coming year.

-A hybrid community meeting will take place in town on Tuesday May 17 (tonight) with elected members and any members of the public who would like to attend, as well as a Zoom capability for those people who don’t want to attend in person.
+The hybrid meeting will take place in town with elected members and any members of the public who would like to attend, as well as a Zoom capability for those people who don’t want to attend in person.
 This meeting will take place from 5pm at the War Memorial Hall.
-To attend via Zoom head to https://www.consultations.nz/wdc/annual-plan-20222023/

 Online engagement will be via website Council’s website, www.consultations.nz/wdc.
+This will go live on May 5 and the consultation document plus support documents will be available.
 Submissions can be completed via this site or by using the submission form in the hardcopy Annual Plan Consultation Document which is available from the Council office on Queen Street.

 Disclaimers and Copyright